NBISweden/data-submission-documentation/ENA/ERGA-Parnassius/README.md

 As the sample metadata is submitted to ENA via COPO there are no visible records at ENA to reference.
 Instead the submission refers to the BioSample accession numbers.
 For *Parnassus mnemosyne*, these were copied from BioSamples and kept locally on the laptop.

 Three samples were registered for *Parnassius mnemosyne*, one for 'thorax' and two for 'whole body'.
 The latter two were identical, but one had been included in a shipping to Antwerpen for sequencing.
-After communication it was determined the 'thorax' sample was used for RNA-seq, and the 'whole body' for genome (re-)sequencing.
+After communication with the PI it was determined the 'thorax' sample was used for RNA-seq, and the 'whole body' for genome (re-)sequencing.

 # 6. Raw data submissions to ENA